rf2485/ismrm_2025/README.md

 The original analysis was conducted on Red Hat Enterprise Linux Server release 7.4.

+This analysis makes use of the Standard Model of Imaging Toolbox.
+See more information at https://github.com/NYU-DiffusionMRI/SMI

 The Cam-CAN data is available at https://camcan-archive.mrc-cbu.cam.ac.uk/dataaccess/